dftlibs/numgrid/README.md

 using 'outer centers'.
 The 'outer centers' with influence the active centers in the generation of the Becke partitioning weights but will not carry any grid points themselves.
 This can be used for multi-scale computations.

+Another use-case for 'outer centers' is to create a grid with different grid qualities across the system/molecule.

 # Why is the grid basis set dependent?